-The total Solvency Capital Requirement split by Risk before and after diversification at Year End 2020 is given here below.
+The total Solvency Capital Requirement split by Risk before and after diversification at Year End 2021 is given here below.

 The table below shows the Standard Formula modules before and after diversification with each other.
-The diversification effect is calculated according to the EIOPA Standard Formula correlation tables and equals € 90.595 thousands or 31% of the total Solvency Capital Requirement after diversification.
+The diversification effect is calculated according to the EIOPA Standard Formula correlation tables and equals € 71.806 thousands or 18% of the total Solvency Capital Requirement after diversification.
 The table also shows the contribution of each risk (module) to the Solvency Capital Requirement and thus to the overall Solvency position.

-Market risk is the most significant risk as it includes spread risk which is the largest risk the Company is exposed to due to its large exposure to fixed income bonds and private loans.
-Efforts have been performed over 2020 to hedge the company's spread risk through derivatives while decreasing the spread exposures duration.
+Market risk is the most significant risk as it includes equity risk which is the largest risk the Company is exposed to due to its large exposure to private equity and strategic participations, followed by spread risk due to it large exposure to fixed income bonds and private loans.
+Efforts have been performed over 2021 to decrease the spread exposures duration while hedging duration gaps with increased derivatives exposure.
 Overall, the shift to Unit Linked allows for more market risk absorption given the increase in overall business volume and as a larger part of the market risks are borne by the policyholders.